YahyaGamal/Housing_ABM_Simple_UI/README.md

 3. Press on `go nYears` button.
 Please make sure you do not switch the `Baseline-type` during the run time.

 ## Notes
-- For more details, and to reference this model, please use:
+- For more details, and to refer to this model, please use:
     - Gamal, Yahya, Elsenbroich, Corinna, Gilbert, Nigel, Heppenstall, Alison and Zia, Kashif (2024) 'A Behavioural Agent-Based Model for Housing Markets: Impact of Financial Shocks in the UK' Journal of Artificial Societies and Social Simulation 27 (4) 5 <http://jasss.soc.surrey.ac.uk/27/4/5.html>. doi: 10.18564/jasss.5518
 - For the full model, you can visit [https://github.com/YahyaGamal/UK-housing-ABM-version-18.4.2-Public](https://github.com/YahyaGamal/UK-housing-ABM-version-18.4.2-Public).